PrimozGodec/ImageColorization/README.md

 3. You can find colored videos in `/data/video/colorized` directory.

-Colorization take some time  since there is a lot of images to color in a video and is dependent on your GPU or CPU specifications.
+Colorization take few hours since there is a lot of images to color in a video and depends on your GPU or CPU specifications and length of a video.
 You will see progress bar that show you how far you are with colorization.